rundeck-plugins/kubernetes/README.md

 The following steps plugins allow you to deploy/un-deploy applications and run/re-run jobs on kubernetes.
 For example, you can create deployment, services, ingress, etc and update or delete those kubernetes resources.

 ### Create / Update / Delete / Check / Wait a Deployment
-Theses steps manage deployment resources, you can create, update or delete a deployment and check its status.
+These steps manage deployment resources, you can create, update or delete a deployment and check its status.

 Also, you have a step to wait for a deployment to be ready when the deployment is created.
 These require that the deployment define a `Readiness Probe` (further information [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-readiness-probes))

 ### Create / Update / Delete Services

-Theses steps manage services resources, you can create, update or delete a service.
+These steps manage services resources, you can create, update or delete a service.

 ### Create / Delete / Re-run Jobs

-Theses steps manage services resources, you can create or delete a Job.
+These steps manage services resources, you can create or delete a Job.

 Also, you can re-run jobs that are already created.
 Kubernetes doesn't allow re-run jobs, so what this step does is get the job definition, delete it, and creating it again.

 ### Generic Steps

 These steps provide a generic way to create/delete resources on kubernetes using a yaml script.
-The resources that this plugin allows to create are:
+The resources that this plugin allows creating are:

 * Deployment
 * Service